MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_pnp_event.md

     <a href="http://go.microsoft.com/fwlink/p/?LinkId=617916">NDIS MUX Intermediate Driver and Notify Object</a> driver sample available in the <a href="http://go.microsoft.com/fwlink/p/?LinkId=616507">Windows driver samples</a> repository on GitHub.

+#### NetEventNDKEnable

+Indicates that Network Direct Kernel (NDK) is currently enabled.

+#### NetEventNDKDisable

+Indicates that NDK is currently disabled.

+#### NetEventFilterPreDetach

+Indicates that a filter is about to be detached, so that the filter can perform any necessary cleanup that isn't possible in the <a href="..\ndis\nc-ndis-filter_detach.md">FilterDetach</a> handler (because the OID and indication paths are closed at that time).

+#### NetEventBindFailed

+Indicates that a binding event failure has occurred.

+#### NetEventSwitchActivate

+Indicates that the Hyper-V Extensible Switch has completed activation, and switch extensions can now safely query for further switch configuration.
+The indication is only used in the Hyper-V Extensible Switch stack, issued by the extension miniport.
+See <a href="https://msdn.microsoft.com/AF646860-01AB-4F4B-84F8-B570054B10FC">Querying the Hyper-V Extensible Switch Configuration</a> and <a href="..\ntddndis\ns-ntddndis-_ndis_switch_parameters.md">NDIS_SWITCH_PARAMETERS</a> for more details.

 #### NetEventInhibitBindsAbove

 A synchronous event that prevents other filters and protocols from binding to the miniport adapter.
 Any filters or protocols that were previously bound will be unbound before the event completes.
 The usage rules are below.